Pijava Gorica

 Pijava Gorica ([piˈjaːʋa ɡɔˈɾiːtsa]; Piautzbüchel) is a settlement in the Municipality of Škofljica in central Slovenia.
 It lies on the edge of the marshland south of the capital Ljubljana.
 The municipality is part of the traditional region of Lower Carniola and is now included in the Central Slovenia Statistical Region.

 Name

 Pijava Gorica was attested in written sources circa 1356 as Pieczpühel (and as Pyaweczpüchel in 1365, Pyawiczpühel in 1380, Piatzpuchel in 1463, Pyauitschpuhel in 1467, and Pyabicz puechell in 1490).
 The medieval transcriptions indicate that the Slovene name was originally *Pijavča gorica or *Pijavič(j)a gorica.
-The first element is probably a possessive adjective based on the oeconym Pijavec, referring to a property where water sinks into the ground.
+The first element is probably a possessive adjective based on the estate name Pijavec, referring to a property where water sinks into the ground.
 This may refer to Trstje Creek east of Pijava Hill (Pijavski hrib).
 The second element, gorica, means 'hill' in Slovene, and so the name literally means 'Pijavec hill' (or 'hill near the place where water sinks into the ground').
 In the past the German name was Piautzbüchel.